irwints-ph/noadmin/readme.md

 ```bash
 setx PATH "%PATH%;C:\sw\PortableGit;C:\sw\PortableGit\bin;C:\sw\code\bin;"
 ```
+## Warning
+> Using SETX with varaible will set the current value not future values

+> Recommended to use **rundll32 sysdm.cpl,EditEnvironmentVariables** instead

 ## Install Dotnet
 - Download the .NET SDK or Runtime binaries from the [Microsoft website][dn].